solana-foundation/developer-content/content/courses/solana-pay/solana-pay.md

 You may have noticed that the previous example assumed a `reference` was provided as a query parameter.
-While this is _not_ a value provided by the requesting wallet, it _is_ useful to set up your initial transaction request URL to contain this query parameter.
+While this is _not_ a value provided by the requesting wallet app, it _is_ useful to set up your initial transaction request URL to contain this query parameter.

 Since your application isn't the one submitting a transaction to the network, your code won't have access to a transaction signature.
-This would typically be how your app can locate a transaction on the network and see its status.
+This would typically be how your application can locate a transaction on the network and see its status.

 To get around this, you can include a `reference` value as a query parameter for each transaction request.
-This value should be a base58-encoded 32 byte array that can be included as a non-signer key on the transaction.
-This allows your app to then use the `getSignaturesForAddress` RPC method to locate the transaction.
-Your app can then tailor its UI according to a transaction's status.
+This value should be a base58-encoded 32-byte array that can be included as a non-signer key on the transaction.
+This allows your application to then use the `getSignaturesForAddress` RPC method to locate the transaction.
+Your application can then tailor its UI according to a transaction's status.

 If you use the `@solana/pay` library, you can use the `findReference` helper